anjiewang/youtube-influencer-search/README.md

 # Youtube Influencer Search Engine

-The Youtube Influencer Search Engine is a tool that allows users to query the Youtube API for channels related to a particular topic or video which can then be saved, enriched, and exported in a personal dashboard.
+The Youtube Influencer Search Engine allows users to query the Youtube API for channels related to a particular topic or video which can then be saved, enriched, and exported in a personal dashboard.

 ## Key Features

-- Search for relevant channels by Keyword or Video URL
+- Search for relevant channels by keyword or video URL
-- Filter out irrelevant Channel Titles or Descriptions
+- Filter out irrelevant channel titles or descriptions
 - Filter by a minimum or maximum number of subscribers
 - Export results to CSV
 - Create an account and save lists of influencers to a personal dashboard